 The School’s philosophers are at the forefront of work in the field.
-They are represented on the editorial boards of Journal of Philosophy of Education, Theory and Research in Education, Educational Theory, Journal of Moral Education and British Journal of Educational Studies.
+Between them, they hold the editorships of Theory and Research in Education, Journal of Moral Education, Journal of Philosophy in Schools, the IMPACT pamphlet series and the Bloomsbury Philosophy of Education book series.
 Their publications have attracted significant media attention, resulting in national press coverage and appearances on television and radio.

 The School hosts a philosophy of education research seminar series, co-sponsored by the Philosophy of Education Society of Great Britain.
 Doctoral applications from philosophers with an interest in education and educationalists with an interest in philosophy are warmly invited.